-Mechanical Response of a Metallic Aortic Stent—Part I: Pressure-Diameter Relationship
+Mechanical Response of a Metallic Aortic Stent—Part II: A Beam-on-Elastic Foundation Model

 Contributed by the Applied Mechanics Division of THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS for publication in the ASME JOURNAL OF APPLIED MECHANICS.
 Manuscript received by the Applied Mechanics Division, September 13, 2003; final revision, March 24, 2004.
 Associate Editor: R. M. McMeeking.
 Discussion on the paper should be addressed to the Editor, Prof. Robert M. McMeeking, Journal of Applied Mechanics, Department of Mechanical and Environmental Engineering, University of California–Santa Barbara, Santa Barbara, CA 93106-5070, and will be accepted until four months after final publication in the paper itself in the ASME JOURNAL OF APPLIED MECHANICS.